Stanley Milgram: References in media

+Dannie Abse wrote a play, The Dogs of Pavlov.
+(1973), produced at The Questors Theatre, inspired by and criticising Milgram's authority experiments.
+There are discussion of both men's views in the play and in Milgram's book.

 In 1975, CBS presented a made-for-television movie about obedience experiments, The Tenth Level, with William Shatner as Stephen Hunter, a Milgram-like scientist.
 Milgram was a consultant for the film, though the accuracy of the film has been contested by Milgram himself.

 In 1980, musician Peter Gabriel wrote a song called "We Do What We're Told (Milgram's 37)", referring to the number of subjects who administered the maximum shock in another one of the experiments - 37 out of 40.
 While it was played live on his 1980 tour, Gabriel did not release a studio version of the song until 1986, on his 5th album So.

 Milgram 18 was reproduced to test the participants in a 2008 television special The Heist.
 Created by Derren Brown and Andy Nyman for British station Channel 4, the Milgram experiment helped determine which would be given the opportunity to rob a (fake) armoured bank van.

 Milgram is a character in Chip Kidd's novel The Learners (2008), overseeing his experiments at Yale.

 In March 2010, French television channel France 2 broadcast Jusqu'où va la télé, describing the results of a fake game show that they had run 80 times (each time independently, and with a new contestant and audience).
 The contestants received instructions to administer what they thought would be near fatal electric shocks to another "contestant" (really an actor) when they erred on memorized word-associations.
 The vast majority followed instructions even as the "victim" screamed.

+On May 4, 2010, the TV show Law and Order: Criminal Intent broadcast an episode “Abel & Willing” (Season 9, Episode 6) about a murderous scientist who conducts experiments, modeled after Milgram’s, forcing couples to decide which one of them will die.

 In 2015, an experimental biopic about Milgram called Experimenter was released, directed by Michael Almereyda.
 Peter Sarsgaard stars as Stanley Milgram.

 In 2020, an online project known as the MILGRAM project portrays how a human would act if faced with the decision of being a prison guard to 10 different murderers.
 The project is still ongoing and has yet to be confirmed on its roots.